 As a mom and a cooking evangelist, I truly believe that teaching kids to cook is one of the most important things we can do to support their development into competent, independent adults.
 But I also know that finding the time and making that happen can be a real challenge.
 So I wanted to share some tips on how to encourage your kids to cook as well as fun kits to get them started.

 Why teach your kids to cook

 As I have written about before, food and family dinners were essential parts of my childhood.
 Ironically, however, despite my mom’s best attempts, cooking was not.
 The poor woman tried everything to entice me to cook and I did dabble a bit, but mostly I just wasn’t interested.

 And yet she persisted.
 If I wanted cookies, I had to make them myself (the first attempt was incredibly memorable, but that’s a story for another post).
-If I wanted boxed macaroni and cheese when my parents went out for dinner (since they definitely weren’t going to eat it), I had to make it myself.
+If I wanted boxed macaroni and cheese, I had to make it myself.

 Then, when my brother and I were in high school, we were each responsible for one dinner a week.
 I dragged my heels but she stuck with it, making sure I had the basic skills necessary to cook for myself when the time came.